 Leeds Conservatoire is committed to maintaining the quality and ethical standards in our programmes when members of our academic community undertake primary research.
 The practice of following the conservatoire's research approvals process ensures information is gathered via ethical and respectful interactions with participants, following best research practices.
-All students are required to adhere to the conservatoire's Research Approvals Process.
+All students are required to adhere to the conservatoire's Research Approvals Process, which ensures adherence to ethical principles in research activities, and aligns with the University of Hull's guidelines.